Teamoreteateo/DSA2101-Project/Code.md

-In “Red (Taylor’s Version)”, the varied distribution of features reflects the album’s emotional range and dynamic appeal. `Acousticness` appears to be highly polarised, echoing the depiction in plot 1, with most songs having extremely low values closer to zero but a few reaching very high peaks of around 0.8 in feature strength.
-This indicates a combination of Swift’s intimate and bold songs. `Danceability` occupies a smaller but moderate range of values of around 0.4 to 0.7 in feature strength within this album, indicating a consistent and cohesive rhythm.
+In “Red (Taylor’s Version)”, the varied distribution of features reflects the album’s emotional range and dynamic appeal. `Acousticness` appears to be highly polarised, echoing the depiction in plot 1, with most songs having lower acousticness strengths but a few with high strength values, providing contrasting listening experiences.
+`Danceability` occupies a smaller but moderate range of strength values, indicating a consistent and cohesive rhythm.
 Both `energy` and `valence` span a wide range of values but their distributions are different.
-Within `energy` it appears that most songs are energetically similar in the upper range with smaller differences in feature strength while a small group of songs have large differences in `energy` within the lower range.
-This reflects Swift’s aim in diversifying this album with softer and intimate songs admist her other more powerful tunes.
+Within `energy` it appears that most songs are energetically similar in the upper range with smaller differences in feature strength while a small group of songs have large differences in `energy` within the lower range, creatning a rich emotional mix.
 Lastly, `valence` appears steadily different across the songs.
-This ascertains our hypothesis in plot 2 that although the mean feature stength of `valence` was consistent throughout all her albums, within each album they might spread across a large range of values.
-That hypothesis, also derived from the observations of the distribution of `valence` values in plot 1, is supported by this observation in plot 3.
+This ascertains our hypothesis in Plot 2 that although the mean feature stength of `valence` was consistent throughout all her albums, within each album they might spread across a large range of values.
+That hypothesis, also derived from the observations of the distribution of `valence` values in Plot 1, is supported by this observation in Plot 3.
 The `valence` values hint at a purposeful balance in emotions ranging in this album, from happy to sad.
 This blend of moods resonates with listeners who value both sad and happy songs, encapsulating the instricacies of relationships, hence enchancing the album’s emotional appeal.
 The critical acclaim of this album also likely means that Taylor Swift will be creating more songs in the future following the same musical palette.
 We can perhaps anticipate more acoustic songs released alongside commercial tracks to satiate the hunger of her fans.
 However, music has an ever changing facade.
 What was popular last year could be boring this year, hence to predict trends in music is a little whimsical.
 Our analysis of the dataset also highlights